IowaScaledEngineering/ise-docs/docs/RoadReady Grade Crossing System/Pro Crossing/manual.md

 #### Step 5B - Servo-Type Motors

-If you are using 9G-type servos, on servo will attach to each set of header pins, with the negative/ground lead towards the top of the header (marked GND) and the signal wire towards the bottom (marked PWM).
-Again, the two servos driving 2-quadrant gates or the main 4-quadrant gates connect to the MAIN GATES pins.
-If installing 4-quadrant gates, the exit gate servos attach to the AUX GATES pins.
+If you are using 9G-type servos, one servo will attach to each set of header pins, with the negative/ground lead towards the top of the header (marked GND) and the signal wire towards the bottom (marked PWM).
+Again, the two servos driving two quadrant gates or the main four quadrant gates connect to the MAIN GATES pins.
+If installing four quadrant gates, the exit gate servos attach to the AUX GATES pins.

 The servo drivers are set to take 3 seconds from the up to down position (or vice versa).